 Always use pot holders or oven mitts when working with a hot oven.
 When broiling, the oven interior, oven racks and cooktop will become hot enough to cause burns.
 Do not use the broiler pan without the insert.
 The insert is slotted and allows the grease to drain away from the meat and the high heat of the broiler into the broiler pan.
-Do not cover the broil pan or insert with aluminum foil; the exposed grease could ignite.
+Do not cover the broil pan or insert with aluminum foil or any other material; the exposed grease could ignite.

-If an oven fire occurs, close the oven door.
+Should an oven fire occur, do not open oven door, turn off the oven.
 If the fire continues, throw baking soda on the fire or use a fire extinguisher.
 Do not put water or flour on the fire.
-Flour can be explosive; water can cause a grease fire to spread possibly causing personal injury.
-To prevent grease splattering, use the broil pan and insert when broiling
+Flour may be explosive, and water can cause a grease fire to spread and cause personal injury.To prevent grease splattering, use the broil pan and insert when broiling

-Figure 19: Rack positions (L); and broil pan and insert (R)
+Figure 22: Rack positions (L); and broil pan and insert (R)

-Table 3: Broiling Suggestions
+Table 3:Broiling Suggestions